apache/spark/docs/sql-ref-syntax-aux-conf-mgmt-reset.md

 ---

 ### Description
-Reset any runtime properties specific to the current session which were set via the [SET](sql-ref-syntax-aux-conf-mgmt-set.html) command to their default values.
+Reset any runtime configurations specific to the current session which were set via the [SET](sql-ref-syntax-aux-conf-mgmt-set.html) command to their default values.

 ### Syntax
 {% highlight sql %}